 Pam was a quintessential Berkeley hippie.
-A free spirit, child of the 60s, early commune resident, fanatical about alternative medicine and homeopathy, and as far left as you could go – a fervent believer in every government conspiracy.
-There were many times she made me want to bang my head on the wall in frustration.
-Pam was also a mother, daughter, sister and a teacher who had a knack for dealing with children and an unbridled love for her work.
+A free spirit, child of the 60s, early commune resident, fanatical about alternative medicine, and as far left as you could go – a fervent believer in every government conspiracy.
+There were many times with her when I wanted to bang my head on the wall in frustration.
+Pam was also a mother, daughter, sister and a teacher, who had a knack for dealing with children, and an unbridled love for her work.

 Truthfully, we had little in common, with the exception that we were raised by two parents to whom food, wine and travel were a large part of the essential elixir of life.
-Those same obsessions passed down to the two of us, and though we quickly learned to avoid many subjects, we loved nothing more than to cook, talk about and eat good food and drink wine, hopefully while listening to great music.
+Those same obsessions passed down to the two of us, and though we quickly learned to avoid many subjects, we loved nothing more than to cook and indulge in good food and wine, hopefully while listening to great music.

 She was a frequent visitor to Portland, in love with this city and our food scene.
 Pam took particular pleasure in reading my reviews of the places we had eaten at together, and had strong opinions on every component of our dining experiences which she didn’t hesitate to share, whether I wanted them or not.

-We had our differences, but I had nothing but admiration for the gusto with which she lived her life.
+I had nothing but admiration for the gusto with which she made her way through life.
 She lived for the moment, never for tomorrow, and once she was diagnosed, fought for every moment of life.
 At one point, just after finishing a long course of chemotherapy and radiation, still getting used to wearing a colostomy bag, she called me, so excited that she could barely speak.
-“Have you been in an accident?!”, I shouted.
+“Have you been in an accident?”, I shouted.
 “Hell no!, she screamed back.
 I’m in the mosh pit at the Springsteen concert!”
 Pam loved everything Bruce Springsteen.
 Later I said to a friend, “Who does that?
 Who leaves the hospital and goes to a concert, months from death, laden with medical devices, so weak she can hardly get around?”
 “Your sister does”, she said, “and you should be damn proud of that.”
 And so I was.

 A few months ago she was more or less confined to bed.
 The thought of any food was more than she could deal with.
 I was at a loss of what to talk about; our common ground had been pulled from under us.
 For the first time, food was off the table.
 Instead we ventured into death and fear, lost loves, and hopes for her family.